 Betting on-site at Exeter can take place either with independent trackside bookmakers, at a betting kiosk or through the Tote.
 Online options with ‘preferred betting partners’ are also available through the Jockey Club, but be warned – you may need to get onto the WiFi to be able to access them!

-In Exeter city centre, you won’t find a large amount of betting shops to facilitate your flutter, but you there are branches of Betfred, William Hill, Ladbrokes and Coral.
 Other betting shops are available but are primarily found in residential areas of the city.

 Best Exeter Online Betting Sites

-At British Racecourses we often recommend betting online and via apps.
+At British Racecourses we often recommend betting online and via betting apps.
 This is because you can often get the best odds, great offers when signing up and you can place bets quickly and safely without having to queue.

 If you are looking to bet online we recommend the following great deals for new customers:

 18+ New UK+IRE customers.
 PayPal and certain deposit and bet types excluded.
-Min first £5 bet within 14 days of account reg at min odds 1/2 = 4 x £5 free bets valid for 7 days on sports, stake not returned, restrictions apply.
-T&Cs apply.
-Full T&C's Apply
+Min first £5 bet within 14 days of account reg at min odds 1/2 = 4 x £5 free bets valid for 7 days on sports, stake not returned, restrictions apply.Full T&C's Apply

 18+ New UK+IRE customers.
 Paypal and certain deposit types and bet types excluded.
 Min £5 bet within 14 days of account reg at min odds 1/2 = 4 x £5 free bets.
-Free bets valid for 4 days on sports, stake not returned, restrictions apply.Full T&C's Apply
+Free bets valid for 7 days on sports, stake not returned, restrictions apply.Full T&C's Apply

+18+ begambleaware.org.
 New customers only.
-18+, BeGambleAware.org.
 Min deposit £10.
-Money back as bonus.
-Wagering requirements: Sportsbook 3x at min. odds of 1.40 (2/5), Casino 25x.
-Only one bonus can be used at a time, Sportsbook bonus must be wagered before using the casino bonus.
+Money back as bonus if first racing bet loses.
+Wagering: sportsbook 3x at min. odds of 1.40 (2/5), casino 50x.
+Sports bonus must be wagered before using the casino bonus.
 Bonus expires 7 days after opt-in.
-Full T&C's Apply
+Full T&Cs apply. #AdFull T&C's Apply

 Exeter Racecourse Fixtures